151 Kristiansand Drive, Suite 109, Williamsburg, VA

 But it wasn’t until about fifteen years later while at Grace Community Church and The Master’s Seminary that I came to the most important understanding I’ve experienced toward good Christian books—God uses them to help me become more like Jesus.
 Sounds simple, and it was/is.
 But notice that I’m talking about good Christian books.

-One of the most important blessings of my time at GCC and TMS was that they taught me who to read, why to read, and how to read for my spiritual growth.
+One of the most important blessings of my time at GCC and TMS was that they taught me who to read, why to read, and how to read for my spiritual growth and discipleship.
 A new world of growing in grace opened to me.
 Sounds dramatic, and it was/is.

 Think about it: the Lord gave us His Self-revelation in a book.
 So is it wrong or less-than-best by way of our time and efforts if we read the Bible and read, study from, and think about good books?
 My answer is no, it’s not unwise or wrong, it can actually be a tool in God’s hands to help us better know Him, serve Him, and learn to serve others for His glory.